Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/domain-model/value-object.md

 The value object makes the intent clear, even with shorter variable names.

-Take, for example, the country variable.
+For example,
+The `country` variable.
 There is no need to elaborately call it `countryCode` to communicate the intent of it holding a country code and not, for example, a full country name.

 ### Validation